ActiveThis profile is actively maintained

 The Equator Principles are a voluntary commitment of banks to try to avoid or minimise the social, environmental and human rights impact of projects they finance.
 For more information on the Equator Principles see their website here and the campaign page of BankTrack here.

 The Equator Principles exist already since 2003.
 KBC adopted the Equator Principles in 2004.

 Reporting on the Equator Principles

-KBC reports annually on their implementation of the Equator Principles.
-The 2016 report can be found here.
+KBC must report annually on its implementation of the Equator Principles.
+All information is supposed to be found here.

 KBC is involved in financing the following Equator Principles projects that BankTrack considers controversial.

 KBC is reporting on the implementation here.